-The same pair of shoes that your friend swears by might not be perfect for you, because your feet are different.
+The same pair of medical shoes that your friend swears by might not be perfect for you, because your feet are different.
 For this reason, you need to consider your own feet: do you have flat arches, wide feet, plantar fasciitis?
 Each of these factors is going to have an effect on what you think is comfortable.
 You’ll want to find a footbed that contours to the shape of your foot, and be sure that the insole has enough cushion in the heel.
-These will result in a more comfortable shoe for your foot.
+These will result in a more comfortable work shoe for your foot.
 (NOTE: Remember that you will be walking, not standing.
 Many shoes billed as “nursing shoes” are actually designed to surgeons who stand for long hours, which puts a different type of pressure on your foot and requires a different style of shoe.)

 Beyond your personal foot comfort, your work shoe should also be functional for your position.
 For nurses, this means finding a lightweight shoe that allows for maximum mobility.
 Since you could be going from on break to running down the hall, a shoe that doesn’t slow you down is key.
 In addition, be sure that the size you pick is appropriate.
 Different brands size differently, so try the shoes on before wearing them to work.
-Walk around, run and be sure that they are staying snugly on your feet.
+Walk around, run and be sure that they are staying snug on your feet.
 If you have a skinny foot or wide foot, be sure your shoe conforms to your foot size.
 When trying the shoe on you should be able to wiggle your toes, but feel like the shoe is too loose.
-Finally, choose a shoe that allows your foot to breath, because sweaty feet not only cause blisters but also create embarrassing shoe order.
+Finally, choose a shoe that allows your foot to breathe, because sweaty feet not only cause blisters but also create embarrassing shoe order.

 For female nurses, I would encourage you to take a look at the white SR Max Geneva.
 This highly rated comfort clog looks great and is built with extra support and cushion for long work days.
 It runs just a touch long, so I encourage you to consider ordering a ½ size smaller than your typical size.